saymedia/packer-buildkite/README.md

 packer-buildkite
 ================

-This is an **experimental** [Packer](https://packer.io/) post-processor plugin which will write id of an artifact into the [BuildKite](https://buildkite.com/) job metadata store.
+This is an [Packer](https://packer.io/) post-processor plugin which will write id of an artifact into the [Buildkite](https://buildkite.com/) job metadata store.

-It is still in a prototype-ish state and has not been tested in production.
-Use with caution, if at all!
+This has been used as part of the application build pipeline at [Say Media](https://www.saymedia.com/).

 Usage
 -----